broadinstitute/gnomad-browser/data-pipeline/README.md

 The genes pipeline shuffles a lot and thus should not be run on clusters with preemptible workers.

-The ClinVar pipelines must be run on clusters with VEP installed and configured for the appropriate reference genome.
+The ClinVar pipelines must be run on clusters with an appropriate version of VEP installed.

 ### Running a pipeline on a Dataproc cluster